Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-People ask for the time..
-Time asks Jayesh.
+when a doctor has an erection for more than four hours, they call Jayesh

-Updated on: [3/9/2025]
+Updated on: [4/9/2025]
 <!-- #jokeEnd -->